 The SQL Server log included the same problem with the same error message.

 Error: 17806, Severity: 20, State: 14.

-It turns out my Windows password had expired from the time I opened the instance to the time I was looking at something in the database.
-Once I reset my password, I was good to go.
+My Windows password had expired between the time I started the instance and the time I was looking at something in the database, it turned out.
+I was good to proceed after I reset my password.